return to homepage

 • Use wall sconce lights beside the front door.
 This will ensure you have lighting even if one bulb burns out

-• Placing exterior porch lights to shine directly down the wall will enhance the texture and color of your porch - (Photo at right courtesy of juhansonin)
+• Placing exterior porch lights to shine directly down the wall will enhance the texture and color of your porch - (Photo is courtesy of juhansonin)

 • Canned lights on porch